Estimated reading time: 13 minutes

 www.fruitsandveg.org

-Since Mrs. CBB follows a keto diet, she doesn’t eat much fruit apart from approved berries.
+Since Mrs. CBB follows a keto diet, she eats less fruit than approved berries.

 She does add fresh lemon or lime juice to meats and salads and will continue to do so.

-In the end, she has to deal with an allergic reaction to dermatitis if it flairs up.
+In the end, she has to deal with an allergic reaction to dermatitis if it flares up.

-Those with a severe allergy must carry an epi-pen with them as determined by a doctor.
+Those with a severe allergy must carry an epi-pen as a doctor determines.

 Health and Beauty Products Made With Limonene